Gletix/childhood-adversity-youth-alcohol-outcomes-analysis/README.md

 If you use or adapt this code, please cite the associated thesis:

 > Dhatsayini Rattambige (2026). *The Impact of Child Maltreatment and Adverse Childhood Experiences on Problematic Alcohol Use in a Nationally Representative Survey of Youth*.
-Doctoral thesis, Australian Catholic University.
+Child Maltreatment, 10775595251387118.